Herman's condition and critical points on the boundary of Siegel disks of polynomials with two critical values: Dynamics of Filled Siegel Disks

-To prove \eqref{item:3} and the complement to \eqref{item:1}, we need the following lemma.
-Recall that a component shaded by $\partial \Delta^k$ is a Fatou component and is mapped to a component shaded by $\partial \Delta^{k+1}$.
+Recall that a component shielded by $\partial \Delta^k$ is a Fatou component and is mapped to a component shielded by $\partial \Delta^{k+1}$ (Lemma~\ref{lem:dsp}).
+The following statement is proved in~\cite{Rogers}.
+We reproduce its proof here for convenience.

-\begin{lemma}[Rogers, Theorem 3.3 in \cite{Rogers}] All components shaded by $\partial\Delta^k$ eventually map under iteration of $P$ to some $\Delta^l$ (thus eventually maps to any $\Delta^l$). \end{lemma} \begin{proof} This is almost the same proof as in \cite{Rogers}.
-The Goldberg-Milnor-Poirier-Kiwi separation theorem \cite{Kiwi} states that there exists $m>0$ such that the union $L$ of the set of external rays fixed by $P^m$ (there are finitely many of them) union their endpoints (they land) cut the plane into regions, each of them containing at most one periodic Fatou component or cremer point (and never both of them).

-Let $U$ be a components shaded by $\partial\Delta^k$.
-By Sullivan's non-wandering theorem, it is eventually mapped to a periodic component $V=P^n(U)$.
-Such a component is by Fatou's classification either an attracting component, a parabolic component, or a Siegel component.
-If $V$ were not one of the $\Delta^l$, then $V$ would be separated by $L$ from all the $\Delta^l$.
-In particular, the intersection of $\partial V$ with $\partial \Delta^l$ would be at most one point.
-However, $\partial V\subset B$ and $\partial V$ is infinite.
+\begin{lemma}[Rogers, Theorem 3.3 in \cite{Rogers}] All components shielded by $\partial \Delta^k$ eventually map under the iteration of $P$ to some (hence to every) $\Delta^l$. \end{lemma} \begin{proof} Let $U$ be a component shielded by $\partial \Delta^k$.
+By Lemma~\ref{l:Fatou}, $U$ is a Fatou component.
+By Sullivan's no-wandering-domain theorem, it is eventually mapped to a periodic component $V=P^n(U)$.
+If $V$ were none of the $\Delta^l$, then by Corollary~\ref{cor:sep} (consequence of the separation theorem) $\partial V$ would intersect each $\partial \Delta^l$ in at most one point.
+However, $\partial V\subset \bigcup_k\partial\Delta^k$ and $\partial V$ is infinite.
 Contradiction. \end{proof}